tahirsahid400-dotcom/git-tutorial-4/README.md

 Step 10: Once approved, merge the new branch into the main (master) branch.

 In this repository, the two collaborators are:
-Somesh Nauth and Tahir Sahid.
+Tahir Sahid and Somesh Nauth.